 There are two bookkeeping methods – single-entry and double-entry.
 Choose the one that’s more suitable depending on the size of your business

-Last but not least, you can take advantage of an online accounting software such as Jurnal by Mekari.
+Last but not least, you can take advantage of online accounting software such as Mekari Jurnal.

 Jurnal can be used as an online bookkeeping software to help you track all the transactions and generate financial reports.

 It makes your bookkeeping process simpler and more accurate.
 Get a more information about Mekari Jurnal pricing and 14 days free trial.